SAP/fundamental/docs/pages/components/popover.md

 summary:
 ---

-The popover is a wrapping component that accepts a "control" as well as a "body.
+The popover is a wrapping component that accepts a "control" as well as a "body".
 {: .docs-intro}

 A control can be anything that you want to trigger the interaction from.
 The body will be the contents of what you reveal on the page after triggering the popover.
 Commonly used as the interaction/wrapping component when composing "dropdowns", "contextual menus", "mega menu", etc, when paired with the menu component.